mul14/almari/README.md

 Almari
 ======
-Almari is a micro IoC framework which implement service locator and facade pattern
+Almari is a micro IoC framework which implement service locator and facade pattern.

 Installation
 ============
-You can use composer to install Almari
+You can use [composer](http://getcomposer.org) to install Almari

 ```
 composer require lotus/almari